YAssineAbGit/Guess_The_Number_Android_App/README.md

 # Guess_The_Number_Android
 This is an Android app.
+The souce code is available to fork for any modification.

 The goal of the game is to develop thinking skills as well as estimation.